-Please refer to Attachment 9 for a full description of the Below Market Rate programming of the Westport Cupertino development.
-A condition of approval would require that, prior to occupancy, the applicant record a regulatory agreement with the City requiring 36 of the BMR senior units to be occupied at rents that are affordable to very low or low-income households at a ratio of 60% very low-income (22 units) to 40% low-income (14 units) for a period not less than 99 years from the date of first occupancy of the unit pursuant to CMC Section 19.56.050.B and the City's Below Market Rate Housing Program.
+Please refer to Attachment J for a full description of the Below Market Rate programming of the Westport Cupertino development.
+A condition of approval would require that, prior to occupancy, the applicant must record a regulatory agreement with the City requiring 36 of the BMR senior units to be occupied at rents that are affordable to very low or low-income households at a ratio of 60% very low-income (22 units) to 40% low-income (14 units) for a period not less than 99 years from the date of first occupancy of the unit pursuant to CMC Section 19.56.050.B and the City's Below Market Rate Housing Program.
 Also prior to occupancy, for the remaining 12 BMR senior units, the proposed project shall record covenants that require the units to be occupied at rents that are affordable to very low or low-income households at a ratio of 60% very low-income (7 units) to 40% low-income (5 units) for a period of not less than 55 years from the date of first occupancy of the unit pursuant to CMC Section 19.56.050.A.

-Waivers Requested
+Waivers and Incentive/Concession Requested

-As a density bonus project, the applicant may submit to the City a proposal for the waiver or reduction of development standards that will have the effect of physically precluding the construction of a development eligible for a density bonus at the densities permitted by density bonus law.
-The applicant has requested three (3) waivers for the proposed development:
+Because the proposed project qualified for a density bonus, the applicant may submit to the City a proposal for the waiver or reduction of development standards that will have the effect of physically precluding the construction of a development eligible for a density bonus at the densities permitted by density bonus law.